 Godparents expand on the spiritual family of the one to being baptized and, by their example and prayer, teach him or her how to understand and live their faith.
 Godparents assume a lifelong responsibility to show the candidate how to live and practice the Gospel.

-- not be the father or the mother of the one to be baptized.
+- be someone other than the parent of the one to be baptized or confirmed.

 Parents may choose another baptized person, who belongs to a non-Catholic church, to serve as a Christian witness together with one Catholic godparent.
 No more than two names may be entered in the official record of baptism as godparents, or as godparent and Christian witness.